 Indiana University requires that university records, as defined herein, regardless of format, be retained for specific periods of time in accordance with legal or other institutional requirements, or for historical value.
 The university has designated official repositories to manage the retention of these records according to procedures outlined below, wherein documents are securely destroyed after three years of the last date of enrollment.

-Note: All credentials are retained indefinitely throughout a student's academic career with the Data Science Graduate Office.
+Note: All credentials are retained indefinitely throughout a student's academic career with the Luddy Office of Online Education.
 Excluded from this policy are individuals who reserve the right to request their irreplaceable; original documents be verified upon arrival on campus for same-day verification.
 Same-day verification is only awarded to those who submit their irreplaceable and official academic records to the Office of International Services (OIS) in-person.